Inciura/TODOLIST_Website/README.md

 https://stackoverflow.com/questions/820951/hide-div-after-a-few-seconds

 Changes in frontend (only in this project, not added into https://github.com/Inciura/TODO-LIST):
-- add a message on enter
+- add an item on enter
 - added save to local storage on every action
 - added welcome message fading
 - added Clear input field feature